v-exec/Purity/README.md

 content: Here is a list of all my #[projects]:
 +

-*[Projects Title!]
+//this creates a subtitle "Projects Title!", where "projects" is also a link *[#[Projects] Title!]
 +

-=[projects]
+//this creates a link list of all artifacts with the tag 'project' =[projects]
 +

-//this fetches the title attribute from the artifact 'projects'
+//this fetches the 'title' attribute from the artifact 'projects'
 $[projects>title]
 +

-Here is an [external link>http://website.com].
+Here is an @[external link>http://website.com].

 +